-Options on the Trust will be physically settled contracts with American-style exercise.
-10 Consistent with current Rule 5050, which governs the opening of options series on a specific underlying security (including ETFs and ETPs), the Exchange will open at least one expiration month for options on the Trust 11 at the commencement of trading on BOX and may also list series of options on the Trust for trading on a weekly,12 monthly,13 or quarterly 14 basis.
-The Exchange may also list long-term equity option series ("LEAPS") that expire from twelve to one hundred eighty months from the time they are listed.
-15 the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program, 17 the \$0.50 Strike Program, 18 the \$2.50 Strike Price Program,19 and the \$5 Strike Program.20 Pursuant to Rule 7050, where the price of a series of a Trust option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.21 Any and all new series of Trust options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 5050 and 7050, as applicable.
+Pursuant to Rule 4.5, Interpretation and Policy .07, which governs strike prices of series of options on Units, the interval of strikes prices for series of options on the Trust will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.20 Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program, the \$0.50 Strike Program, the \$2.50 Strike Price Program, and the \$5 Strike Program.
+Pursuant to Rule 5.4, where the price of a series of a Trust option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.25 Any and all new series of Trust options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 4.5 and 5.4, as applicable.